grigoris24/echo-garden/README.md

 ## Features
 - Built-in radio player with customizable stream URL
+- Built-in weather app
 - Persistent settings saved in the browser (via `localStorage`)
+- Ability to choose your own wallpaper
 - Sidebar navigation for quick access to different projects or sections
 - Responsive layout using Bootstrap
 - Clean and minimal interface that adapts across screens